 - Learners will be able to articulate the fundamental principles of Newtonian mechanics.

-Skill-based outcomes focus on the acquisition of practical skills that are required to complete specific tasks.
+Skill outcomes focus on the practical skills required to complete specific tasks.

 - Participants will have a working understanding of accounting principles.